Skip to main content

 Description:

-Allows for descriptive pathnames which are not tied to a specific SAM Socket number. $SAM_SOCKET can be changed without having to copy and move LSAM configuration and job tracking files.
+Allows for descriptive pathnames which are not tied to a specific SAM Socket number.
+You can change $SAM_SOCKET without having to copy and move agent configuration and job tracking files.

 SMA_LOG_DIRECTORY